Sports psychology degree programs and careers

 The most direct way to obtain a certified sports psychology degree is to first complete a 4-year undergraduate program.
 You’ll usually need to submit your school transcripts showing that you achieved your diploma and a minimum 2.0 grade point average (GPA) to determine if you qualify for a place.

-License requirements include specialized academic coursework in sports psychology and a supervised internship.
-After checking these boxes, most states require that a portion of your internship hours take place at a certified sports psychology practice.
+A career in sports psychology requires at least a master’s in psychology, though generally speaking a doctorate in psychology is a distinct advantage.
+Most state certification standards include the requirement that a portion of your internship hours take place at a certified sports psychology practice.
 Coursework and competencies in sports theory vary by region, so please ensure that you research your state’s regulations and contact the governing board in the area.
 An essential resource to check is the Association for Applied Sport Psychology.

 Which courses should I expect to take?